NetworkManager/NetworkManager/CONTRIBUTING.md

 The formatting is automated using [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
 Run `./contrib/scripts/nm-code-format.sh -i` ([[1]](contrib/scripts/nm-code-format.sh)) to reformat
 the code or run `clang-format` directly.
+Pass `--help` for the list of options.

 As the generated format depends on the version of clang-format, you need to use the correct clang-format version.
 That is basically the version that our [gitlab-ci